logicalclocks/terraform-provider-hopsworksai/DEVELOPMENT.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](README.md#requirements) above).

-To compile the provider, run `make install`.
+To compile the provider, run `make`.
 This will build the provider and put the provider binary in the terraform plugin directory.

 To generate or update documentation, run `make generate`.